dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 `duckdb` has [timestamp types](https://duckdb.org/docs/sql/data_types/timestamp.html) with resolutions from milliseconds to nanoseconds.
 However, only the microseconds resolution (the most commonly used) is time zone aware. `dlt` generates timestamps with timezones by default, so loading parquet files with default settings will fail (`duckdb` does not coerce tz-aware timestamps to naive timestamps).
-Disable the timezones by changing the `dlt` [parquet writer settings](../file-formats/parquet.md#writer-settings) as follows:
+Disable the timezones by changing the `dlt` [Parquet writer settings](../file-formats/parquet.md#writer-settings) as follows:
 ```sh
 DATA_WRITER__TIMESTAMP_TIMEZONE=""
 ```